wavesoft/virtual-atom-smasher/doc/explanations.md

 ## Asymptotic Freedom
 Due to the fact that the strong force increases with distance, confinement of quarks exists.
 There are no free quarks; no quarks have the ability to break away from their hadron.
 However, within a very small area, quarks have the freedom to move anywhere.
 This property is called asymptotic freedom.

+## Parton Showers

+## Initial State Showers ( spacelike sholer )

+## Final State Showers ( timelike shower)

+## Hard Process

 String models

 A parton is a jet

 ProbStoUD

+# Questions for the players

+## Questions before playing

+### What is your relation to physics?

+1. University degree
+2. Master's degree
+3. PHD
+4. I am learning physics only as a hobby.
+5. I am doing physics at school.
+6. None
+7. Other (specify)

+### If you have a specialization in physics what that may be?

+1. Particle Physics
+2. Theoritical Physics
+3. Den kserw kai egw ti yparxei physics

+### How did you find about Virtual Atom Smasher?

+1. School
+2. University
+3. Social Media
+4. Internet
+5. Cern's webpage
+6. Other (specify)

+## 10 Questions for the players

+### Do you know what hadronization is?
+1. No. I have not heard that term before.
+2. > Yes.
+Hadronization is the physical process in which quarks and gluons turn into hadrons.
+3. Yes.
+Hadronizations is the physical process in which photons interact with hadrons.
+4. Yes.
+Hadronization is the physical process in which electrons interact with hadrons.

+### Do you know what a Parton Shower is?

+1. No. I have not heard that term before.
+2. Yes.
+It is a rain of photons that decays through time.
+3. > Yes.
+It is the continuous emission of partons in a branchlike form.
+4. Yes.
+It is the cloud of partons that form the nucleus.

+### Do you know what an Initial State Shower (spacelike shower) is?

+1. No. I have not heard that term before.
+2. Yes.
+It is an early shower like structure of pions.
+3. Yes.
+It is the initial state of electrons before the collision.
+4. > Yes.
+It is the branchlike form that develops on an incoming parton of the hard subprocess.

+### Do you know what jets are?

+1. I don't know.
+2. >Jets are groups of particles that are produced from specific high energy collisions.
+Such collisions produce highly energetic quarks and gluons.
+3. Jets are the thrusts that we give to a parton inside an accelerator.
+4. Jets are the groups of jetons produced in a parton collision.

+### What kind of particle beams do we colide?

+1. I don't know.
+2. Gluon beams.
+3. > Electron-Electron beams and Proton-Proton beams.
+4. Pion beams.

+### What is a Monte-Carlo simulation?

+1. I don't know.
+2. > Monte Carlo simulation (or Monte Carlo experiments) are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
+3. Monte Carlo simulation is a simulation of hadronization first used in the University of Monte Carlo.
+4. Monte Carlo simulation is an optical visualization of the final state shower.

+### How do we validate the theoretical models?
+1. I don't know.
+2. > We run a simulation that uses this model and we compare the results with experimental measurements.
+3. We create multiple models and discuss the pros and cons.
+4. We run a mind experiment in our head and imagine, combining with what we know until now, what the results may be.

+### what is a histogram?
+1. I don't know.
+I have not heard that term before.
+2. > A diagram that visualizes how frequently a particular measurement occurs.
+3. A diagram that shows the evolution history of a value.
+4. A diagram that shows the route of particle before and after the colision.

+### Do you know what Strong Force is?

+1. I don't know.
+2. The strength of the force that we apply on hadron at the accelerator.
+3. The force from the bremsstrahlung radiation when it emits from a lepton.
+4. > Strong Force is the mechanism that keeps nucleus particles bound together.
+It confines quarks together in order to form hadrons such as protons or neutrons, ensuring stability in ordinary matter.

+### Do you know what Color Force is?

+1. I don't know.
+2. 1.
+The force that affects our brain cells when we come in contact with a color charged object.
+3. The force that colors quarks inside a proton.
+4. > Color force is the strong interaction that is completely based on color charge.
+It basically binds the quarks together.